andsil/PeakFinder/README.md

 The end user must have libtiff installed.

-For Linux OS just do the following command:
+For Debian based OS just do the following command:

 `$ sudo apt-get install libtiff4 libtiff4-dev`